Job Offer Rejection Email Message Examples

 I would, again, like to express my gratitude for the offer and my regrets that it did not work out.
 You have my best wishes in finding a suitable candidate for the position.
 I wish you and the company well in all future endeavors.

-Thank you very much for offering me the position of Training Coordinator with XYZ Company.
+Thank you very much for offering me the position of Training Coordinator with Apple Tree Learning.
 I appreciate the offer and your interest in hiring me.

 Unfortunately, I have accepted a position with another company that is a good match for my current professional goals.